Ryōkan: Final years

 In 1826 Ryōkan became ill and was unable to continue living as a hermit.
 He moved into the house of one of his patrons, Kimura Motouemon, and was cared for by a young nun called Teishin.
 "The [first] visit left them both exhilarated, and led to a close relationship that brightened Ryōkan's final years".
 The two of them exchanged a series of haiku.
 The poems they exchanged are both lively and tender.
+In his later years, as reflected in his devotional poetry, Ryōkan also adopted elements of Pure Land Buddhism into his practice, chanting nembutsu and aspiring for birth in Amida's Pure Land.
 Ryōkan died from his illness on the 6th day of the new year 1831.
 "Teishin records that Ryōkan, seated in meditation posture, died 'just as if he were falling asleep'".

 Stories of Ryōkan

 It is common practice for a monk to abstain from eating meat.
 Once a young monk sat to dinner with Ryōkan and watched him eat fish.
 When asked why, Ryōkan replied, “I eat fish when it's offered, but I also let the fleas and flies feast on me [when sleeping at night].
 Neither bothers me at all.”

 It is said Ryōkan only slept with most of his body inside of a mosquito net so that he would not hurt the bugs outside.

 Ryōkan was fond of rice wine and would sometimes drink it to excess.
 "I send one of the children to buy some country wine/ And after I'm drunk, toss off a few lines of calligraphy."

 Ryōkan attended the midsummer Bon Festivals.
 Because he was a monk, he would normally be unable to attend, but sneaked in disguised as a woman.

 Ryōkan hated waste, and so any food that he was offered that he did not eat, he put into a little pot.
 Over time, the food rotted and became filled with maggots and other bugs.
 When warned against eating it, all Ryōkan said was, “No, no, it's all right.
 I let the maggots escape before I eat it and it tastes just fine!”

 One evening a thief visited Ryōkan's hut at the base of the mountain only to discover there was nothing to steal.
 Ryōkan returned and caught him.
 "You have come a long way to visit me," he told the prowler, "and you should not return empty-handed.
 Please take my clothes as a gift."
 The thief was bewildered.
 He took the clothes and slunk away.
 Ryōkan sat naked, watching the moon.
 "Poor fellow," he mused, "I wish I could have given him this beautiful moon."
 This story may be an interpretation of an account mentioned by Ryōkan in a haiku: